 CHAPTER 3039 ACQUISITION OF INFORMATION TECHNOLOGY

+Subchapter 3039.1 General

+3039.101 Policy.

+3039.170 Information Technology Acquisition Review.

 Subchapter 3039.2 Electronic and Information Technology

+3039.201 Scope of Subpart.

 3039.203 Applicability.

 3039.204 Exceptions.

-- (b)(1) Department of Homeland Security Management Directives (MDs) that apply to the acquisition of Information Technology (IT) and provide policy and guidance for the information resource management and IT program are: - (i) MD Number 4200.1, IT Capital Planning and Investment Control (CPIC) and Portfolio Management; - (ii) DHS Directive 102-01, Acquisition (previously MD Number 1400, Investment Review Process); and - (iii) MD Number 4300.1, Information Technology Systems Security. - (iv) MD Number 4010.2, Section 508 Program Management Office and Electronic and Information Technology Accessibility; and - (v) MD 0007.1, Information Technology Integration and Management. - (2) See HSAM 3004.470 for security requirements for contractor access to unclassified IT resources. - (3) See HSAM 3004.13 for HSPD-12 acquisition guidance.
-DHS supports continued implementation of HSPD-12 (see OMB Guidance No. M-11-11, dated February 3, 2011).
+- (b)(1) Department of Homeland Security Directives and Instructions that apply to the acquisition of information technology (IT) and provide policy and guidance for information and technology management are: - (i) Directive 102-01, Acquisition Management Directive; - (ii) Directive 102-02, Capital Planning and Investment Control (CPIC); - (iii) Directive 139-05, Office of Accessible Systems and Technology, and Instruction 139-05-001, Managing the Accessible Systems and Technology Program; - (iv) Directive 140-01, Information Technology Security Program; and - (v) Directive 142-02, Information Technology Integration and Management, and Instruction 142-02-001, Information Technology Integration and Management. - (2) See HSAM 3004.470 for security requirements for contractor access to unclassified facilities, IT resources, and sensitive information. - (3) See HSAM 3004.13 for Homeland Security Presidential Directive-12 (HSPD-12), Policy for a Common Identification Standard for Federal Employees and Contractors, for HSPD-12 requirements.